 Give beer some youth – We don’t want to hear about hundred years old breweries.
 Age only withers; it does not improve the recipe.
 We are not attempting to copy old beer from old breweries, instead we do contemporary beer and we believe that you are never better than your last brew.
 We would instantly trash a beer if it turned obsolete or blunt.
 Meanwhile the general beverage for young people is syrup-sweet fruit alcohol beverages and apparently they add the ingredient “ice cold” to the beer.
 No! – We believe that young people want a good potent beer (At least we do…)

-Stay away from supermarkets – If being in a supermarket means, that we have to make compromises with the quality of the ingredients that we use, then we rather stop brewing beers.
+Never make compromises – If pushing beers in bigger amounts means, that we have to make compromises with the quality of the ingredients that we use, then we rather stop brewing beers.

 Have a drive and edge – Our goal is to provoke and push the boundaries for the very perception of beer.
 Meanwhile we just want to have fun doing it.
 We should never forget that we are making beer and not politics!